ManevilleF/bevy_silk/README.md

             ..Default::default()
         },
         ClothBuilder::new(),
-        ClothCollider::default()
+        ClothCollider::default(),
     ));
 }
 ```

 Three [`bevy_rapier`](https://github.com/dimforge/bevy_rapier) components will be automatically inserted:
 - a `RigidBody::KinematicPositionBased`
-- a `Collider` which will be updated every frame to follow the cloth bounds (AABB)
+- a `Collider` which will be updated every frame to follow the cloth bounds
+  (AABB)
-- a `SolverGroup` set to 0 (`Group::NONE`) in everything, avoiding default collision solving.
+- a `SolverGroup` set to 0 (`Group::NONE`) in everything, avoiding default
+  collision solving.

 You can customize what collisions will be checked through a `CollisionGroups` (See the [rapier docs](https://rapier.rs/docs/user_guides/bevy_plugin/colliders#collision-groups-and-solver-groups)).

-> Note: Collision support is still experimental for now and is not suited for production use.
+> Note: Collision support is still experimental for now and is not suited
+> for production use.
 Feedback is welcome !

 ## Mesh utils

-`bevy_silk` provides a plane mesh generation function `rectangle_mesh` useful for classic cloth uses like flags or capes
+`bevy_silk` provides a plane mesh generation function `rectangle_mesh`
+useful for classic cloth uses like flags or capes

 ## Q&A

-- `My mesh falls immediately and infinitely when I add a Cloth component, how to fix it?`
+- `My mesh falls immediately and infinitely when I add a Cloth component,
+  how to fix it?`

-You probably didn't specify any *pinned points*, meaning there are no vertices anchored to your entity's `GlobalTransform`.
+You probably didn't specify any *pinned points*, meaning there are no
+vertices anchored to your entity's `GlobalTransform`.

-- `My cloth jitters a lot/ suddenly falls down/ has strange sudden behaviour`
+- `My cloth jitters a lot/ suddenly falls down/ has strange sudden
+  behaviour`

-Gravity and winds are by default smoothed out by the framerate, if the framerate drops suddenly gravity and wind get much stronger.
+Gravity and winds are by default smoothed out by the framerate, if the
+framerate drops suddenly gravity and wind get much stronger.
-If your simulation suffers from this you can specify a custom smooth value in `ClothConfig::acceleration_smoothing`.
+If your simulation suffers from this you can specify a custom smooth value
+in `ClothConfig::acceleration_smoothing`.

 <!-- cargo-sync-readme end -->